Image

 I am also cofounder and director of Reboot, a nonprofit publication and community reimagining techno-optimism for a better collective future.
 We publish the print magazine Kernel.

 Previously, I was a product manager at Substack, where I spent 4 years building our first community features, advanced publishing, and podcast/video tools.
-I’ve worked on tech policy and advocacy at Mozilla, Schmidt Futures, and the International Climate Development Institute in Taipei.
+I’ve worked on AI policy at Mozilla, Schmidt Futures, and the International Climate Development Institute in Taipei.
 I graduated from Stanford with a degree in Sociology.

 thank you